 Tehran UFO Incident

-Iranian Air Force jets scrambled to intercept a luminous object over Tehran experienced instrument failures and weapons system malfunctions upon approach.
+Iranian Air Force F-4 Phantom jets scrambled to intercept a luminous object over Tehran experienced instrument failures, communications loss, radar contact comparable to a Boeing 707, and weapons-system malfunction when a pilot attempted to fire an AIM-9 missile.

 Videos